 Well met traveler.

 In high school, I drifted away from TTRPGs and to CRPGs.
-I spent a lot of time with Pools of Radiance and Curse of the Azure Bonds, but also loved Might & Magic, and the Ultima series.
+I spent a lot of time with Pools of Radiance, Curse of the Azure Bonds, and Might & Magic, but the Ultima series will forever be my favorite.
 In my Junior and Senior years, I fell into a new group of friends and discovered a whole host of board and tabletop games.
 Our main pastime was strategy board games like Hunt for Red October, Red Storm Rising, Axis & Allies, Supremacy, and good ole Risk / Castle Risk, but we also played a lot of Battletech, Star Trek, and Star Wars sci-fi tactical games.
 We played some tabletop RPGs, but not often.